JamesLavin/local_hexdocs/README.md

 Updating your local Hexdocs documentation is as simple as re-running:

 ```
-elixir save_hexdocs.exs
+elixir local_docs.exs get
 ```

 Each time you run this, `LocalHexdocs` will pull the latest version of documentation for each specified library.

-If you want to ensure you always have the latest documentation, you might create a cron job to periodically run `elixir save_hexdocs.exs`.
+If you want to ensure you always have the latest documentation, you might create a cron job to periodically run `elixir local_docs.exs get`.

 ## Possible future features

 * Handle "** (MatchError) no match of right hand side value: {:error, :eacces}\n    (hex 2.0.6) lib/mix/tasks/hex.docs.ex:377: Mix.Tasks.Hex.Docs.extract_docs/2\n    (mix 1.16.1) lib/mix/task.ex:478: anonymous fn/3 in Mix.Task.run_task/5\n    (mix 1.16.1) lib/mix/cli.ex:96: Mix.CLI.run_task/2\n    /Users/jameslavin/.asdf/installs/elixir/1.16.1-otp-26/bin/mix:2: (file)"
+* Recommend grep command that doesn't generate so many "grep: /home/.../.hex/docs/hexpm/mist/4.0.7/fonts/ubuntu-mono-v15-regular-latin.woff2: Permission denied"
-* Instead of having separate commands like `elixir list_hexdocs.exs` and `elixir save_hexdocs.exs`, create a unified command-line API
+* Improve the new unified command-line API
-* `elixir list_hexdocs.exs` could display (perhaps optionally) the individual and total size of downloaded documentation
+* `elixir local_docs.exs list` could display (perhaps optionally) the individual and total size of downloaded documentation
 * Function for listing all desired packages without downloaded documentation
 * Option to load only the top-N popular packages from `popular_packages.txt`
 * Handle responses like "Couldn't find docs for package with name cqerl or version 2.1.3"